FreeFO/perf_counter/README.md

 #### 2.1.1 For Bare-metal:

-1. Clone the code to your local with following command lines:
+1. Clone the code to your local with the following command lines:

 ```shell
 git clone https://github.com/GorgonMeducer/perf_counter.git